The Committee for Private Education (CPE)

 As of 07 September 2011, JE Educational College received the EduTrust certification.
 Read more about EduTrust certification of JE College at the CPE website.
 JECollege’s EduTrust Certificate No: EDU-3-3056.
 All JE Educational College courses are registered with the Committee for Private Education (Registration No. 200300756Z) and our operations are governed by EduTrust.

-For more information on the EduTrust Certification Scheme, please refer to the EduTrust Guidance Document at CPE website www.cpe.gov.sg
+To view the EduTrust Certification Scheme criteria in detail, please refer to the EduTrust Guidance Document.